srivishal1/SeleniumGrid/README.md

+# SeleniumGrid -

-# SeleniumGrid contains a basic framework to run automaiton scripts in parallel using Selenium Grid
+This project contains a basic framework to run automaiton scripts in parallel using Selenium Grid

 Below documentation contains step by step guide to setup Selenium Grid Infra Structure on AWS